FenNek55/tictac-learn-assignment/README.md

 - Filters are stored in the Pinia store.
 In a production app, it would also be recommended to reflect them in URL query parameters to allow sharing or bookmarking filtered results.
 - I made some basic efforts to showcase accessibility features (aria, keyboard controls for carousel).
 - I used simple git commit messsages and worked mainly on main branch, but when working in a team it would be a nice idea to add some basic messsage structure (like feat/, fix/, chore/) and feature/env branches.
+- Data handling and egde case checks were implemented using what I found in the FakeStore database, I assume we get the description/price etc with every item.

 ## 🎨 Design Approach